The Joys Of Torturing Mooks

 - There's also the potential to make a tranq dart "hedgehog" out of guards, raising the question of at what dose the tranquilizer becomes lethal...

-- Alternatively, it's possible to shoot out the guards walkie-talkies and their limbs.
+- Alternatively, it's possible to shoot out the guards' walkie-talkies and their limbs.
 Take out the walkie-talkie, then shoot out both hands and one leg, then just casually walk by and watch as they're too wounded to try and stop you, and unable to call for help, or walk fast enough to get help besides a slow moving limp.

 - Metal Gear Solid 3 had a higher cruelty potential than 2.
 You could hold a soldier hostage and slit his throat while he begs for mercy, for example.
-Other ways to mess with them are throw snakes and scorpions on them, feed them rotting/poisonous food, play Predator, and shoot their arms and legs and watch them try to hobble away.
+Other ways to mess with them include but are not limited to: throw snakes and scorpions on them, feed them rotting/poisonous food, play Predator, and shoot their arms and legs and watch them try to hobble away.
 Also, knocking Eva unconscious actually makes the last area easier to get across.
 The games get more cruel every time a new one comes out.

 - In addition, any indirect method of killing guards (such as throwing a poisonous animals on them, electrocution, drowning, food poisoning, setting off the soldiers' own traps, or dropping unconscious enemies off cliffs) does not count towards your final "kill" total though enemies killed with these methods still show up while walking through The Sorrow's river.